Hiking Grand Teton: Jenny Lake Loop

 Plenty of Water

 Be sure to pack extra water and stay hydrated while exploring.
-We love using our insulated water bottles to have ice cold water for the whole day.
+We love adding LMNT’s electrolyte packets to our insulated water bottles to stay hydrated for the whole day.

 Hiking Shoes